Snaol/scramble-python/README.md

 # scramble-python

-It is a simple scramble game in python using pygame
+It is a simple scramble game in python using pygame. read the documentation